|

 before the results of the quiz night are announced.

-football scratchcards, which work on the following basis.
-You
+Another idea is using football scratchcards, which work on the

-have a card with 80 football teams on it.
-If 80 people from the
+following basis.
+You have a card with 80 football teams on it.

-venue pay £2.00 per team, the total amount raised is £160.00.
+If 80 people from the venue pay £2.00 per team, the total

-off and the winning team is revealed.
-The person who chose the
+and the winning team is revealed.

-winning team gets £50.00, which leaves £110.00 profit.
+The person who chose the winning team gets £50.00, which

-tie ins you can do on the actual night which will generate even
+There are other extra tie ins you can do on the actual night which

-more money for your charity.
-Some people like to hold an auction
+will generate even more money for your charity.
+Some people like

-of items and services donated by businesses or an auction of promises.
+to hold an auction of items and services donated by businesses

 |